CliMA/Oceananigans.jl/docs/src/numerical_implementation/spatial_operators.md

 which can then be discretized similarly to the flux divergence operator, however, they must be discretized differently for each direction.

-For example, the $x$-momentum advection operator is discretized as
+For example, the ``x``-momentum advection operator is discretized as
 ```math
 \bm{u} \cdot \nabla u
 = \frac{1}{\overline{V}^x} \left[